espidev/Algorithms/algorithms/data_structures.md

 * Can compress points on a cartesian plane by inserting them into a set, and mapping it to indexes

 ## Sweep line Algorithm
+* Iterate over x coordinates and feed into segtree

 ## Kruskal's vs. Prim's
-* Prim's has to be used instead of Kruskal's when getting a subset of the minimum spanning tree
+* Prim's has to be used instead of Kruskal's when getting a subset of the minimum spanning tree.

 ## Bitmask
 * ~ - COMPLIMENT (flips bit)
-* & - AND
+* & - AND (1 if both are 1)
-* | - OR
+* | - OR (1 if one is 1 or both is 1)
-* ^ - XOR
+* ^ - XOR (1 if one is 1, but not when both is 1)

 ## Sequence DP